MicrosoftDocs/sdk-api/sdk-api-src/content/searchapi/nn-searchapi-ienumsearchroots.md

 ## -remarks

-<b>Windows 7 and later</b>: the CrawlScopeCommandLine code sample, available on <a href="https://code.msdn.microsoft.com/windowssearch">Code Gallery</a> and the <a href="https://msdn.microsoft.com/windowsvista/bb980924.aspx">Windows 7 SDK</a>, demonstrates how to define command line options for Crawl Scope Manager (CSM) indexing operations.
+For a sample that demonstrates how to define command line options for Crawl Scope Manager (CSM) indexing operations, see the [CrawlScopeCommandLine](https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/Win7Samples/winui/WindowsSearch/CrawlScopeCommandLine) code sample.